thumbiko/AWM24/README.md

 Run migrations to set up the database schema.
 Populate the database with sample locations using the provided management command.
 Start the development server and access the application.

+## Main Features
+* User Authentication: Secure login and registration system using Django's built-in authentication.
+* Location Search: Users can search for towns and cities across Ireland to find meetup locations.
+The app uses OpenStreetMap with Leaflet.js for interactive maps.
+* Geospatial Data: Leveraging GeoDjango and PostGIS, the app allows for precise location tracking and querying of geographic data.
+* The app includes locations from every county in Ireland, ensuring all major towns and cities are represented.